Freechains/README/README.md

 *(In bold we highlight what we believe is particular to Freechains.)*

-A user posts a message to a chain (a topic) and all other users subscribed to the same chain eventually receive the message.
+A user posts a message to a chain (a topic) and other users subscribed to the same chain eventually receive the message.
-Users spend their reputation to post new messages and gain reputation from consolidated posts.
+Users spend reputation tokens, known as `reps`, to post new messages and gain `reps` as they consolidate.
-Users can like and dislike messages from other users, which transfer reputation between them.
+Users can like and dislike messages from other users, which transfer `reps` between them.

 <!---